MajesticUnic0rn/charter-school-polarization/README.md

 The charter school information is gather from EDDIE North Carolina Schools

 What are the steps?

-1)From each email address - break down email address to domain website
+1) From each email address - break down email address to domain website
 2) From the school name google search "board members"
 3) Data Quality Check: Are the board members website same from the email domain website?
 4) Scrape the board member website